-◆ DC Agent is attempting to use NetBIOS for domain controller communication, but NetBIOS is not enabled between DC Agent and domain controllers.
+- DC Agent is attempting to use NetBIOS for domain controller communication, but NetBIOS is not enabled between DC Agent and domain controllers. - ◆ The Computer Browser service is not enabled on the DC Agent machine.
+To enable the Computer Browser service, open the Windows Services tool, right-click Computer Browser, and select Properties.
+Change the Startup type selection to Automatic, then click Start. - DC Agent is not detecting all domain controllers in the network.

-- ◆ The Computer Browser service is not enabled on the DC Agent machine.
-To enable the Computer Browser service, open the Windows Services dialog box (Start > Administrative Tools > Services), right-click Computer Browser, and select Properties.
-Change the Startup type selection to Automatic, then click Start. - DC Agent is not detecting all domain controllers in the network. - To see which domains and domain controllers DC Agent has identified, go to the Settings > General > User Identification page in the Web Security manager, and click View Domain List (under DC Agent Domains and Controllers).
+To see which domains and domain controllers DC Agent has identified, go to the Web > Settings > General > User Identification page in the TRITON console, and click View Domain List (under DC Agent Domains and Controllers).
 This lists all domains currently being polled by all DC Agent instances in your network.
-The instances polling each domain are listed in the DC Agent Instances column. - If one or more domains is missing from the list, or if an instance is not polling the correct domains, see Configure which domain controllers DC Agent polls, page 8. - ◆ DC Agent may not be able identify the domain controllers in a particular domain.
+The instances polling each domain are listed in the DC Agent Instances column.

+If one or more domains is missing from the list, or if an instance is not polling the correct domains, see Configure which domain controllers DC Agent polls, page 9.

+◆ DC Agent may not be able to identify the domain controllers in a particular domain.

 Use the Windows Event Viewer to check for the following error: